Runner’s knee is a general term for several conditions that cause knee pain and is a common issue among highly-active adults.

 Constant strain on the knee – be it from poor running form, flat feet, a previous trauma, or other factors – can cause erosion in the soft tissues within the knee.
 Our bodies do not have the mechanisms available to repair and replenish our supply of some of these soft tissues.

 Runner’s knee (and the issues associated with it) becomes incrementally worse if the proper treatments or modifications aren’t made early on.
 The earlier a person begins to combat the habits which cause runner’s knee, the more fruitful these efforts will be.
-In order to “stop” runner’s knee, the first step is to correctly diagnose your specific issue.
-Below is a simple outline of the steps you should take to discover what specifically is going on.

 1. Identify the source of the pain